DFHack/dfhack/docs/Scripts.rst

 gui/advfort_items
 =================
-Does something with items in advnedute mode jobs.
+Does something with items in adventure mode jobs.

 gui/assign-rack
 ===============